KyleWilliford/bemore/README.md

 ## Server REST API

+### Slash Command API
+The path names are designed to match the slash commands, for readability.

+All paths consume `application/x-www-form-urlencoded` media type and product `text/plain` media type.

+All paths check and use the `text`, `token`, and `ssl_check` form parameters that Slack _may_ send with any request.

-`POST /api/is_blacklisted` Checks a given email against a list of known bad boy disposable spam domains, maintained here: https://github.com/martenson/disposable-email-domains
+HTTP POST `/is_spam_domain` Checks a given email/domain string against a list of known disposable spam domains, maintained here: https://github.com/martenson/disposable-email-domains.
+The domain is the only relevant piece - anything before the `@` is stripped out.

+HTTP POST `/is_in_phishtank` Checks a given url against a list of known phishy urls, maintained here: https://www.phishtank.com/

-`POST /api/is_phishy` Checks a given url against a list of known phishy urls, maintained here: https://www.phishtank.com/ and here https://openphish.com/phishing_feeds.html
+HTTP POST `/is_in_openphish` Checks a given url against a list of known phishy urls, maintained here: https://openphish.com/phishing_feeds.html

-`POST /api/is_zeus_domain` Checks a given domain against a list of known ZeuS trojan domains, maintained here: https://zeustracker.abuse.ch/blocklist.php?download=baddomains
+HTTP POST `is_zeus_domain` Checks a given domain against a list of known ZeuS trojan domains, maintained here: https://zeustracker.abuse.ch/blocklist.php?download=baddomains

-`POST /api/is_zeus_ipv4` Checks a given ipv4 address against a list of known ZeuS trojan ip addresses, maintained here: https://zeustracker.abuse.ch/blocklist.php?download=badips
+HTTP POST `/is_zeus_ipv4` Checks a given ipv4 address against a list of known ZeuS trojan ip addresses, maintained here: https://zeustracker.abuse.ch/blocklist.php?download=badips

-`POST /api/find_any_match` Checks a given text input against all of the above databases.
+HTTP POST `/find_any_match` Checks a given text input against all of the above databases.

 # Future Improvements and TODOs